Phase

 Very severe AA, defined by SALT score ≥ 95 at screening and/or Day 1, includingalopecia universalis and alopecia totalis.

-Presence of diffuse type of AA, or presence of ophiasis or sisapho patterns of AA.
+Presence of diffuse type of AA.
+Note: Subjects with presence of ophiasis or siaphopatterns of AA are allowed.

 History or presence of hair transplants.